jdb/jdb.github.com/imap_idle/prototype.rst

 emitting a subsequent command, the *command()* can be enhanced with the following (extreme) measure: the client stops with an exception is a command is called when a response is being expected, the user of the API is warned!
-Another solution could be to spool the requests in a queue...
+Another solution could be to spool the commands in a queue...

 .. literalinclude:: prototype/client_notif_4_robust.py
    :lines: 15-19

 ..
-Problem of the day: make a generator of network requests/replies, I
+Problem of the day: make a generator of network commands/responses, I
 .. wish I could write:

      .. for notif in conn.notifs('random'):